-Toxin removal: Besides pulling grime from our pores, it can prevent the gastrointestinal absorption of certain drugs and toxicants, even increase their elimination after absorption.
+Toxin removal: Besides pulling grime from our pores, it can prevent the gastrointestinal absorption of certain drugs and toxicants, even increasing their elimination after absorption.

-Face or full-body, several of the industry’s indie and staple skincare brands are embracing the trend with the launch of new products that fall right into the category.
+Face or full-body, several of the industry’s indie and staple skincare brands are embracing the trend by launching new products that fall right into the category.

 Is it safe?

 Remember, the tooth whitening market is a billion-dollar industry, so if it were fully safe and effective, the big brands would be using it.
 In short, if you want whiter teeth, your best bet is to book an appointment with your dentist.

 The safest way to whiten teeth is by using a well-tested product coordinated by a dentist.
 Zoom, Nitewhite, and Ultradent products have been the top whitening products for many years, as stated by independent testing agencies.